LayerManager/layman/doc/rest.md

 - *title*, string `.+`
    - human readable name of the map
    - by default it is either `title` attribute of JSON root object or map name
+- *description*
+   - by default it is either `abstract` attribute of JSON root object empty string

 #### Response
 Content-Type: `application/json`